dmbarbour/wikilon/docs/AboutAO.md

 Anonymous dictionaries are distributed easily by secure hash.
 Given a secure hash for a dictionary we do not possess, we can ask whomever provided the secure hash to provide the patch.
 This is the primary distribution model of AO.
 But content-addressed networking techniques are possible, and may be useful in distributing a network burden.
 A viable technique for provider independent transport is to just use a fraction of the secure hash for lookup (e.g. the first 120 bits) then use the rest as a symmetric encryption key.

 Named dictionaries are generally mutable.
 It is feasible to distribute development of named dictionaries by use of DVCS techniques or to share names for dictionaries globally.
 In the latter case, global names may need some strategy to resist conflict.
 This might be achieved by deriving from an existing registry (e.g. ICANN or Namecoin), or a more informal registry (e.g. someone maintains a webpage), or taking a secure hash of a public key.
 Etc..

+### Caveats

+There is no support in the AO representation for development metadata (commit messages, timestamps).
+This metadata should instead be explicit in the dictionary or an auxiliary named dictionary.
+That way, it is accessible to normal [AO applications](ApplicationModel.md).

+There is no support to update only part of a definition.
+This isn't a big problem because it's easy at the AO layer to factor a large definition into smaller parts that can be updated independently.
+Even a definition can be represented using a simple command pattern:

+        ...
+        @word.v99 {%word.v98}(update)
+        @word {%word.v99}

+There is no support for renaming words or objects.
+Despite 'rename' being perhaps the most common example in proposals for language-specific semantic patch models, renaming introduces a lot of problems like not being idempotent, having a non-local effect, being rather ad-hoc in a distributed development scenario, and complicating patch-level indices.
+Developers are asked to perform renaming the old fashioned way - by explicitly redefining every relevant word in the dictionary, and avoiding rename for established words.

 ## AO Evaluation and Linking